-Withdrawal is the early removal of a student from the school roster.
 If possible, parents must notify the Registrar at least two weeks prior to the date that the student plans to leave.
-As a rule, a student may not withdraw more than two weeks prior to the end of the quarter and still receive full credit for the course.
+As a rule, a student may not withdraw more than two weeks prior to the end of the semester and still receive full credit for the course.